MPSN: Motion-aware Pseudo Siamese Network for Indoor Video Head Detection in Buildings: EXPERIMENTS and DISCUSSION

 \subsection{Diffabs versus Flow}

 Optical flow is widely used in video analysis and processing.
 We compare optical flow and frame difference in this part.
-We utilize the state-of-the-art (SOTA) optical flow estimation method named RAFT \citep{teed2020raft} to extract flow images, which are the inputs to our MPSN.
-The frame difference is simply implemented by subtraction and absolute value operators.
-In this experiment, we fix DFA, APC, and hyperparameters to compare Diffabs and Flow fairly.
+We used SOTA optical flow estimation method named RAFT \citep{teed2020raft} to extract flow images, which are the inputs to our MPSN.
+The frame difference was simply implemented by subtraction and absolute value operators.
+In this experiment, we fixed DFA, and hyperparameters to compare Diffabs and Flow fairly.
 The results are shown in Table~\ref{Diffabs}.
-It can be seen that Diffabs achieves better performance than Flow in most situations, regardless of datasets and backbone networks.
+Diffabs achieved better performance than Flow in most situations, regardless of datasets and backbone networks.
 Note that the SOTA optical flow estimation method has more complex computation and more parameters than the simple frame difference method.
 In conclusion, as compared to Flow-based methods, the Diffabs-based methods have lower computational requirements while enjoying higher accuracy.